2. Installation¶

 Be aware that fast-math mode can break ESPResSo.
 It is incompatible with the

-feature due to the loss of precision in the LB code
+ADDITIONAL_CHECKS feature due to the loss of precision in the LB code

 on CPU.
-The Clang 10 compiler breaks field couplings with -ffast-math
+The Clang 10 compiler breaks field couplings with -ffast-math.

-The Intel compiler enables the -fp-model fast=1
+The Intel compiler enables the -fp-model fast=1 flag by default;

-it can be disabled by adding the -fp-model=strict
+it can be disabled by adding the -fp-model=strict flag.

 ESPResSo currently doesn’t fully support link-time optimization (LTO).